postgres/pgweb/docs/authentication.rst

    <redirection_url>?i=<iv>&d=<encrypted data>
 #.
 The user browser is redirected to this URL.
 #.
 The community website detects that this is a redirected authentication
-   response, and stars processing it specifically.
+   response, and starts processing it specifically.
 #.
 Using the shared key, the data is decrypted (while first being base64
    decoded, of course)
 #.
 The resulting string is urldecoded - and if any errors occur in the